timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-magic-tournament-rules.markdown

 **2.5A.** In Multiplayer Tournaments, the decision to **Intentionally Draw a Game** must be unanimous among the **Players that are still playing the Game**.
 This means that **Players that lost the current Game don't have a say in this decision**.

-**2.5B** In Multiplayer Tournaments, the decision to **Intentionally Draw a Match** must be unanimous among the **Players that are still playing the Match**.
-This means that **Players that lost the current Game** in the current Match, still **have a say in this decision**.
-In the situation where a Player left the play area and a new Game is about to start, that Player will be subject to potential tardiness penalties.
+**2.5B** In multiplayer tournaments, the decision to **Intentionally Draw a Game** must be unanimous among the **players still active in the current game**.
+That means **Players who have lost the current game** are no longer considered part of the match and **do not have a say in this decision**.

+If a player has left the play area and a new game is about to begin, they may be subject to tardiness penalties.

 **2.5C** In Multiplayer Tournaments, when **Intentionally Drawing a Game** during a **Single Elimination** or otherwise untimed Round, there may be some restrictions in place to prevent the repetition of this process from extending the Tournament indefinitely.
 Check [Appendix B - Time Limits](#appendix-b--time-limits) for the recommended restrictions.